mozilla/firefox-translations/README.md

 # Firefox Translations
 Firefox Translations is a WebExtension that enables client side in-page translations for web browsers.

+Firefox Translations was developed with The Bergamot Project Consortium, coordinated by the University of Edinburgh with partners Charles University in Prague, the University of Sheffield, University of Tartu, and Mozilla.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825303.

 ## Release version

 The current release version is available for installation on Mozilla Add-ons

 [![AMO](https://ffp4g1ylyit3jdyti1hqcvtb-wpengine.netdna-ssl.com/addons/files/2015/11/get-the-addon-small.png)](https://addons.mozilla.org/firefox/addon/firefox-translations/)